ATFutures/who3/scenarios/README.md

 spaces, other locally specific scenarios, such as reductions in car parking spaces.

+  - The proportion of the transport network on which cars can travel
+  - The provision of car parking spaces per person
+  - Localised changes, for example making city centres car free, which could feed into the proportion of the network which is car free, weighted by travel levels into the zones which go car free

 ## Other modifiable transport system variables

 In addition to the specific scenarios outlined above, there are other